Pat Ludwa's VIEW FROM THE PEW

 Heart-filled words from Sister Mary Lucy Astuto in her column GETTING TO THE HEART OF THE MATTER

-DAILY LITURGY for Ordinary Time and the Blessed Virgin Mary on Saturday and the Thirteenth Sunday in Ordinary Time.
+DAILY LITURGY for Ordinary Time and Saturday's Feast of Saint Romuald and the Blessed Virgin Mary on Saturday and the Twelfth Sunday in Ordinary Time.

-Another gem from SIMPLY SHEEN and we highlight another Prince of the Church: Cardinal Alfonso Lopez Trujillo in COLLEGE OF CARDINALS COLLECTION
+Another gem from SIMPLY SHEEN and we highlight another Prince of the Church: Cardinal Bernard J. Law in COLLEGE OF CARDINALS COLLECTION

 May 25th Medjugorje Monthly Message